ActionStreamer Platform

 Secret Key: xyZdLAdWpyRh1kEVSdvf9VzPHoXNAg8c84EPfrjxxxxxxxxxxxxxxxxxxxxxxxxx

-Our API uses HMAC SHA256 authentication for all endpoints (except the test endpoint).
-This is very similar to the authentication used by Amazon Web Services.
-You can interact with the endpoints directly if you implement the signature method below, or you can use our Python library (pip install actionstreamer), which takes care of it for you in its wrapped API functions.
+Our API uses HMAC SHA256 authentication for most endpoints.
+You can call the endpoints directly if you implement the signature method below, or use the Python library (pip install actionstreamer) for higher-level API access.

 def get_hmac_signature(secret_key: str, method: str, path: str, headers, parameters: dict, body: str = None)-> tuple[str, str] | None: